-A child determined to have a physical or mental impairment that substantially limits a major life activity, as defined by law, and who does not otherwise qualify for special education services, may qualify for protections under Section 504 of the Rehabilitation Act.
+A student with a physical or mental impairment that substantially limits a major life activity, as defined by law - and who does not otherwise qualify for special education service - may qualify for protections under Section 504 of the Rehabilitation Act.
 Section 504 is a federal law designed to prohibit discrimination against individuals with disabilities.
-When an evaluation is requested, a committee will be formed to determine if the child is in need of services and supports under Section 504 to receive a free appropriate public education (FAPE), as this is defined in federal law.
+When an evaluation is requested, a committee will be formed to determine if the student is in need of services and supports under Section 504 to receive a free appropriate public education (FAPE), as this is defined in federal law.
+[See policy FB.]
+[See also Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services for more information.]